 - Joining a support group for transplant recipients.
 Talking with others who have shared your experience can ease fears and anxiety.

 - Getting additional treatment.
-If you're depressed, talk to your doctor.
-He or she may recommend medications or refer you to a mental health professional.
+If you're depressed, talk to your health care provider.
+Your provider may recommend medications or refer you to a mental health provider.

 - Finding rehabilitation services.
 If you're returning to work, your social worker may be able to connect you with rehabilitation services provided by your home state's vocational rehabilitation services.